 In 2013, I pledge to continue my commitment to the following:

-Mind: Learning and Practicing Peace –> Whether it be reading a little each day for perspective, faith and inspiration.
-To mitigate allowing something or someone to disturb my mind / emotions.
-To do my best not to sweat things that I can’t control or things that won’t necessarily matter a week from now, a month from now or a year from now.
+Mind: Learning and Practicing Peace.
+Read a little each day for perspective, faith, and inspiration.
+Mitigate how much I allow something or someone to disturb my mind or my emotions.
+Do my best not to sweat things that I can’t control or things that won’t necessarily matter a week from now, a month from now, or a year from now.

-Body: Training–> To continue keeping yoga in my mix weekly, to maintain strong strength to weight ratios and get my sweat & music fix with a good run.
-(Still aiming for handstands, scorpion pose, muscle ups and human flag)
+Body: Training.
+Continue keeping yoga in my mix weekly.
+Maintain a good strength to weight ratio and get my sweat and music fix with a good run.
+Continue working on handstands, scorpion pose, muscle-ups, and human flag.

-Spirit: To play more –> While I’ll always continue to hustle, I want to make time to play more with friends and loved ones.
+Spirit: Play more.
+While I’ll always continue to hustle, I want to make time to play more with friends and loved ones.

 My goals for 2013 include the following:

-1. Be more organized so my mind can relax.
-I have a tendency to be a bit scattered and this prevents my brain from ever shutting off.
+Be more organized so my mind can relax.
+I have a tendency to be a bit scattered, and this prevents my brain from ever shutting off.
 I have some organizational books that I plan to read and implement immediately to give me more peace of mind and down time.

-3. To focus my energy on the highest-yielding tasks.
-Whether those tasks yield enjoyment, money, strength, peace of mind, etc. I want to focus the majority of my energy on the few tasks that yield the greatest results.
+Focus my energy on the highest-yielding tasks.
+Whether those tasks yield enjoyment, money, strength, peace of mind, etc., I want to focus the majority of my energy on the few tasks that yield the greatest results.

-5. Help more people.
+Help more people.
 This goals seems somewhat vague, and I guess it is.
-But I plan on growing my brick-and-mortar business (J&M Strength and Conditioning) a lot this year.
+But I plan on growing my business a lot this year.
 I also plan on ensuring that the GGS movement continues to grow and reach more women.
 Finally, I have several exciting information products coming out in the new year that I believe will be of a lot of value to a lot of people.
-So even if it’s hard to directly measure, I have to believe that I will help WAY more people in 2013 than I did in 2012.
+So even if it’s hard to directly measure, I have to believe that I will help WAY more people this year, than I did last year.

-2013 is going to be a BIG year.
-I am so excited about all of the things that are to come and have to remind myself to stay focused and continue my hustle.
+This is going to be a big year.
+I am so excited about all of the things that are coming, and I have to remind myself to stay focused and continue my hustle.
 Some of my areas of focus for the coming year:

-1. Write more.
+Write more.
 This is a goal I strive to achieve every day of every year that passes.
-Writing is not only my livelihood, but my deepest passion as well–and no matter how much I write, it’s never enough.
-2013 is going to entail so many new projects, that I have to keep my writing mojo in check.
-Not only do I want to write more blogs, articles and work on projects, but I pledge to be more regular with my journal writing as well.
+Writing is not only my livelihood, but my deepest passion as well.
+No matter how much I write, it’s never enough.
+This year is going to entail so many new projects, that I have to keep my writing mojo in check.
+Not only do I want to write more blogs and articles, and work on projects, but I pledge to be more regular with my journaling as well.

-2. Do more Yoga.
+Do more Yoga.
 At the moment, I’m lucky if I get to class once a week.
-My travel schedule has been downright obscene, which means that I don’t get to my yoga studio as often as I’d like, and so far my attempts at finding suitable classes on the road have proved unfruitful.
+My travel schedule has been downright obscene, which means that I don’t get to my yoga studio as often as I’d like.
+So far, my attempts at finding suitable classes on the road have been unsuccessful.
 While I do practice on my own while I am out of town, I very much enjoy the energy of a group practice.
 This coming year, I pledge to do whatever it takes to make my yoga practice more regular, because it is that integral to my overall wellness.

-3. Spend more time with my son.
+Spend more time with my son.
 While I see Isaac all the time, I’m not sure we spend enough quality time together.
 I have been so overwhelmed with work and school, that I’ve forgotten to play.
-Next year, I pledge to do more fun activities with Isaac, take him to more parks and museums, and spend more time reading with him.
+This coming year, I pledge to do more fun activities with Isaac, take him to more parks and museums, and spend more time reading with him.

-4. Commit to loving my body.
+Commit to loving my body.
 As I mentioned before, the travel has been insane.
-While jet-setting is exciting, and staying active on the road isn’t that tough to do, it still takes a toll on your body.
-I’m not in the same shape I was in when I started this year, mostly due to the fact that I eat out far too often and my training sessions have turned into “workouts” due to travel…and I’ve been drinking too much wine .
+While jet-setting is exciting, and staying active on the road isn’t that tough to do, it still takes a toll on my body.
+I’m not in the same shape I was in when I started this year, mostly due to the fact that I eat out far too often and my training sessions have turned into “workouts” due to travel.
+That, and I’ve been drinking too much vino.
 But the problem is not the shape I’m in, it’s how I’ve beaten myself up about it.
 I am committing to nourishing my body without berating my soul, and that starts now.

-5. Stay Strong.
+Stay Strong.
 As I mentioned above, travel has taken a toll on my body, and although I always stay active, I have lost quite a bit of strength.
-It’s easy to workout in a hotel gym or get in some sprints on the beach-but what about my big lifts?
+It’s easy to work out in a hotel gym or get in some sprints on the beach.
+But what about my big lifts?
 What about my absolute strength?
-I pledge in 2013 to keep strength as my main training focus, no matter where in the world I happen to be.
+I pledge this coming year to keep strength as my main training focus, no matter where in the world I happen to be.